MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 # Exercise 5: Create the journey

 We will create two journeys - the first will include the invitation and confirmation emails.
-The second will include the post-event email with the link to the survey.
+The second will include the post-event email.

 1. Log into Dynamics 365 Customer Insights - Journeys.